 ASP.NET Core Sessions Usage

-Using ASP.NET Core Sessions For a Single Cache
+Using ASP.NET Core Sessions for a Single Cache

-The following code sample looks for the cache key in the cache, if it is found, it returns the view with the result.
-If not, it adds the cache key against its corresponding cache entry and sets the Sliding Expiration of the cache entry to 30 minutes.
+The following code sample looks for the cache key, if it is found, it returns the view with the result.
+If not, it adds the cache key with its corresponding cache entry and sets the Sliding Expiration of the cache entry to 30 minutes.
+To use ASP.NET Core Sessions, update HomeController.cs of your application as follows:

 // Constructor injection for the IDistributedCache interface